 There are two slightly different versions of the Federal poverty measure-the poverty thresholds (updated annually by the U.S. Bureau of the Census) and the poverty guidelines (updated annually by HHS).
-For more information on poverty measures and to see the most recent HHS Poverty Guidelines, go to http://aspe.hhs.gov/poverty/index.shtml.
+For more information on poverty measures and to see the most recent HHS Poverty Guidelines, go to https://aspe.hhs.gov/poverty/index.shtml.

-If your agency already uses the poverty thresholds to calculate this data element, continue to use the poverty thresholds to report these data.
-Otherwise, HAB recommends (and prefers) that you use the poverty guidelines to collect and report these data.
+If your agency already uses the U.S. Bureau of the Census poverty thresholds to calculate this data element, continue to use the poverty thresholds to report these data.
+Otherwise, HRSA HAB recommends (and prefers) that you use the HHS poverty guidelines to collect and